November 27, 2017

-The fight/ flight response is designed to get you out of a danger situation.
-It involves increased steroid hormone release such as adrenaline and cortisol.
+The fight/ flight response is designed to get you out of a dangerous situation.
+It involves increased steroid hormone releases such as adrenaline and cortisol.

 Find a time and place that you can be sure you will not be disturbed and get into a comfortable position using pillows and cushions to support your body as needed.
 Bring your mind to your breathing.
 Do not try to change it; just observe your inhalation and exhalation.
 When your mind wanders bring it back to the breath.
 Initially try 10 minutes, notice how much more relaxed you feel afterwards.

 Physiotherapists can provide relaxation techniques and advice on safe and enjoyable exercise programmes to build back mental and physical well-being.

 If you’re struggling to cope with stress, please reach out to us by calling 01380 730473.